 Most students are eligible for at least some financial aid.
-You must have completed high school or the equivalent and be a student enrolled in a degree-seeking program.
+However, you must have completed high school or the equivalent and enrolled in a degree-seeking program.
 You also must be a U.S. citizen, U.S. national, or eligible non-citizen with a Social Security Number.
-You must not be in default on previous federal student loans, and you must not have received any drug convictions while receiving federal student aid in the past.
+In addition, you must not be in default on previous federal student loans, and you must not have received any drug convictions while receiving federal student aid in the past.

 Some types of financial aid, like grants and subsidized student loans, are based on financial need.
-Therefore, your eligibility for these types of aid will depend on the answers you provide in the FAFSA.
-However, other types of financial aid, like unsubsidized student loans and parent loans, are available to all eligible applicants, regardless of financial need.
+Therefore, your eligibility for these types of assistance will depend on the answers you provide in the FAFSA.
+However, other kinds of financial aid, like unsubsidized student loans and parent loans, are available to all eligible applicants, regardless of financial need.

 - Grants are the most coveted type of student aid because they do not require repayment.
 The most common type of grant is the Federal Pell Grant.
-These grants of up to $6,095 per year for 2018-19, are awarded to students that demonstrate significant financial need.
+These grants of up to $6,495 per year for 2021-22 go to students that demonstrate significant financial need.

 You need to apply before each school year for which you want to receive financial aid.
-Fill out the application at fafsa.ed.gov as early as January 1 of the calendar year in which the school year begins.
-For example, if you are applying for aid for the 2019-20 school year, you can submit the FAFSA as early as January 1, 2019.
-The federal deadline for the application is June 30 at the end of the school year, although states and schools often have earlier deadlines.
+Fill out the application at FAFSA.ed.gov as early as January 1st of the calendar year in which the school year begins.
+For example, if you are applying for aid for the 2021-22 school year, you can submit the FAFSA as early as January 1st, 2021.
+The federal deadline for the application is June 30th at the end of the school year, although states and schools often have earlier deadlines.

-To fill out the application correctly, you will need prior year tax return and W-2 statements.
-You also need current bank statements and records of any other investments.
+You will need a prior-year tax return and W-2 statements to fill out the application correctly.
+You will also need current bank statements and records of any other investments.
 If you are a dependent student, as most undergraduates are, you will also need your parents' financial information.

-As soon as you complete the FAFSA, it goes into the processing stage.
+As soon as you complete your FAFSA, it goes into the processing stage.
 Each college you list on the FAFSA will receive your information the following day.
-You will receive a Student Aid Report (SAR) via email about 3 to 5 days after you submit the FAFSA.
+Then, you will receive a Student Aid Report (SAR) via email about 3 to 5 days after you submit the FAFSA.

-If your application is complete, the SAR will tell you your Estimated Family Contribution (EFC).
-That is the amount the federal formulas determine your family should be able to pay for this year of college.
+The SAR will tell you your Estimated Family Contribution (EFC) if your application is complete.
+That is the amount the federal formulas determine your family should pay for this year of college.
 Your college will use your EFC to determine your exact financial aid award.
 If you did complete your application, the SAR would let you know what you need to do to finish it.